Alveo/alveo-maus/README.md

-System to retrieve recordings from HCSvLab and process them with MAUS
+System to retrieve recordings from HCSvLab and process them with MAUS.
+See the documentation/ directory for full epydoc documentation in HTML format.
+Heavily borrows from Steve Cassidy's bigasc _ metadata project.